 If it costs you $80 an hour to run a machine, labor, downtime, etc. You lose $80 an hour when it’s not producing properly (or it’s not running at all).

 It’s intuitive – you know you’re losing money, but it’s usually more than what people think.
 However, this is the most innocuous example.
 Most people inherently know this is happening to some degree.

 The real silent killer is…

 If a machine should produce 10 parts a minute but instead it’s only producing 9 then you have to run the machine X minutes longer to get the same production out of it.
 This time is worth money as well.

 Manufacturers usually have enough of a feel for the cost of downtime to keep machines running enough to prevent gut-wrenching losses, but this kind of underproduction can create costly slow bleeding effects for years.

 What’s more, this form of waste could end up costing you more over the long haul because you are aware when a machine is not running but you are not aware of the cost of a machine underproducing.

-In my opinion, this is the ROI argument for simple manufacturing analytics.
+In my opinion, this is the ROI argument for the benefits manufacturing analytics can provide.

-In most cases, I’ve found that a handful of simple dashboards can save manufacturers a lot of money.
+In most cases, I’ve found that a handful of simple dashboards on manufacturing analytics software can save manufacturers a lot of money.